bertilmuth/requirementsascode/requirementsascodeextract/README.md

 In order to use requirementsascodeextract, you need the following libraries on the classpath:
 * freemarker-2.3.26-incubating.jar (FreeMarker)
 * commons-lang3-3.5.jar (Apache Commons)
-* The current requirementsascodeextract.jar
+* The current requirementsascodeextract jar
-* The current requirementsascodecore.jar
+* The current requirementsascodecore jar

-If you don't want to download them manually, and you don't use a build system like gradle, you can download the shoppingappextract jar from the Releases tab.
+If you don't want to download them manually, and you don't use a build system like gradle, you can download the shoppingappextract distribution zip from the Releases tab.

 ## Using requirementsascodeextract
 In order to use requirementsascodeextract, you need to: